gumaerc-testorg/21g.111-spring-2024/content/pages/instructor-insights.md

 ### Learning through Practice and Projects

 The course is rooted in project-based learning, encouraging students to learn by doing, observing, creating, and reflecting.
-Projects range from personal calligraphy pieces to interdisciplinary video explorations and conceptual works inspired by contemporary artists like [Xu Bing](https://en.wikipedia.org/wiki/Xu_Bing).
+Projects range from personal calligraphy pieces to interdisciplinary video explorations and conceptual works inspired by contemporary artists like {{% resource_link "6d145c9e-dd22-4f6b-8576-1815c6867edc" "Xu Bing" %}}.
 These projects give students space to synthesize technique and meaning, while expressing their own voice within a traditional art form.

 ### Bridging Tradition and Innovation